For more information about our response to Coronavirus please go to our page for diabetes researchers.

 - Read our general guidelines for grant applicants and tips on writing a research grant application.

-- Read our grant conditions, revenue-sharing agreement, and commercial collaborations policy.
+- Read our grant conditions, and other policy documents.
 All applicants and the involved institutions should agree to accept and adhere to the grant conditions and intellectual property and revenue-sharing agreement before making your application.

-- Log on to the Diabetes UK online research grants management system.
+- Log on to our online research grants management system.

 - Complete all sections of the online application form on the grants management system.

 You must allow enough time to complete the approval process through the online grants management portal - all signatories must have approved your application before the specified funding round deadline.

-If you have any questions about the online research grants management system please contact Diabetes UK at email@example.com.
+If you have any questions about the online research grants management system please contact us at email@example.com.

 Research privacy notice

 As part of the grant application process, we will ask you to provide us with personal details about yourself, other people applying for the grant and you collaborators.
 Please read our research privacy notice carefully before registering to our online research grants management system.
 If you have any questions about the notice, please contact us at firstname.lastname@example.org.